-To ensure public safety, environmental protection, and operational reliability, the Pipeline Regulation requires all pipeline operators in the province implement an Integrity Management Program (IMP).
-A pipeline IMP is a preventative and documented framework specifying the processes and practices used by pipeline operators to anticipate hazards, and analyze and manage risks throughout the entire lifecycle of pipelines.
+To ensure public safety, environmental protection, and operational reliability, the Pipeline Regulation requires all pipeline permit holders in the province to implement an Integrity Management Program (IMP).
+A pipeline IMP is a preventative and documented framework specifying the processes and practices used by pipeline permit holders to anticipate hazards and analyze and manage risks throughout the entire lifecycle of pipelines.
 The IMP incorporates a management system approach.

-As per the B.C.
-Pipeline Regulation, Section 7, every pipeline permit holder planning, designing, constructing, operating, maintaining or abandoning pipeline infrastructure within the province must have developed and implemented an IMP.
-A compliance assurance protocol is available to operators, outlining Commission expectations and operating requirements, and provides guidance for developing, implementing and maintaining effective IMPs.
+Section 7 of the Pipeline Regulation is a mandatory requirement for every pipeline permit holder planning, designing, constructing, operating, maintaining and abandoning pipeline infrustructure to have an implemented IMP program.
+A compliance assurance protocol is available to permit holders, outlining Commission Compliance Assurance Integrity Management Program's expectations and operating requirements, and provides guidance for developing, implementing and maintaining effective IMPs.
 Details of the compliance assurance process and the scope of the protocol can be viewed on the Commission website.
-The 2018/2019 Pipeline IMP Compliance Assurance Summary report is also on the website.
+The 2020 IMP Compliance Assurance Summary report is also on the website.

-The Commission has been assessing the effectiveness of permit holders' IMP programs since 2011.
-The pipeline IMP compliance assurance process consists of three phases.
-The first phase is operator prioritization and selection.
-Selected operators are required to complete self-assessment reporting documents and submit them to the Commission within a set timeline.
-The second phase consists of audits involving systematic review of operator IMP processes, records and documents in order to verify compliance and generate audit findings.
-The third phase allows for corrective action plans and follow-ups to address any non-compliance discovered through the audits.
+The Commission has been evaluating the compliance of permit holders' IMP programs to our regulations and expectations since 2011.
+The pipeline IMP compliance assurance process is standardized and consists of four phases.
+In the preliminary phase, all permit holders are required on a biannual basis, to complete self-assessments and submit them to the Commission within a set timeline.
+In phase one, permit holders are annually selected for the audit based on the Commission's criteria, notified and requested to submit IMP workbooks and records for the audit.
+The second phase consists of audits involving systematic review of permit holders' IMP processes, records and documents in order to verify compliance and generate audit findings.
+The third phase allows for corrective action plans and follow-ups to address any noncompliance findings determined through the audits.

-Where non-compliances were identified, operators were required to develop and implement corrective actions to rectify the deficiencies.
-The Commission monitors and assesses each corrective action to ensure all findings of non-compliance are fully resolved.
+Where non-compliances were identified, permit holders are required to develop and implement corrective actions to rectify the deficiencies within a timeframe specified and agreed by the Commission.
+Each corrective action is monitored and assessed to ensure all findings of non-compliance are fully resolved through a structured oversight process.

-The Commission will continue to undertake IMP audits for all B.C. pipeline operators, engaging with companies to improve the design, construction, operation and maintenance of pipelines, including older, legacy pipes.
+The Commission will continue to undertake IMP audits for all B.C. pipeline permit holders and engage with companies to improve the design, construction, operation and maintenance of pipelines.